Savita Prabhune: Leading roles in Marathi cinema and critical acclaim (1986–1993)

 In 1989, her only release was the comedy Pheka Pheki, directed by Bipin Varti, a Marathi remake of Aaj Ki Taaza Khabar (1973), the film featured her as a shrewd and suspicious wife opposite Ashok Saraf and its blend of sharp humour and chaos was both critically and commercially acclaimed.
 She as an actress received a major boost opposite Vikram Gokhale in Asmita Chitra’s acclaimed social drama Kalat Nakalat.
 She portrayed a strong-willed wife whose world is shaken after discovering that her husband had a one-night stand with his widowed secretary.
 The film was both a critical and commercial success, with particular praise for Prabhune’s powerful performance.
 A critic from WordPress observed, "The film derives the much-loved ‘creative tension’, thanks to the headstrong wife played by Savita Prabhune.
 She represents someone who is truly committed to the family and has not had any marital problems earlier."
 Kalat Nakalat bagged the National Film Award for Best Marathi Feature Film and secured seven Maharashtra State Film Awards, including Best Actress for Prabhune.

 Following this acclaim, she next appeared in Tuzhi Mazhi Jamli Jodi, an ensemble family drama where she played a disillusioned wife coping with an alcoholic and philandering husband.
 The film was a major box office success.
-In Kuldeepak, her third collaboration with director N. S. Vaidya, she took on the role of a widow abandoned by her in-laws, raising her son alone after her husband’s murder.
-Next, she starred as a defense lawyer in Dhadaka, a courtroom drama that saw a delayed release but was notable as opposite Ravindra Mahajani’s final lead role.

 Her television debut came in 1992 with Phoolwanti, a musical drama based on a story by noted writer Narayan Sitaram Phadke.
 Produced by Usha Mangeshkar and aired on Doordarshan, the series starred Arun Govil, Archana Joglekar, and Prabhune, who played Lakshmi, the dignified wife of Venkatadhwari Narasimha Shastri.
 The show gained significant popularity and became one of the most well-received television dramas of its time.
 She also had a brief yet impactful role in the Hindi film Current (1992), produced by NFDC.